littleghost-studio/littleghost-studio/README.md

 > I am working on a custom (closed-source for now) formally verified WiFi router OS/Firmware from scratch called Sola that has a sibling project called Blink for management.

 **Cybersecurity**
-> Studying multi-stage exploit chains and pivoting techniques, along with a tiny bit of malware development.
+> Studying multi-surface exploitation and pivoting, along with a tiny bit of malware development.

 ---